lorenzo-rovigatti/PatchyParticles/README.md

 ## Acknowledgements

-The code has been developed by Lorenzo Rovigatti (CNR-ISC), John Russo (School of Mathematics, University of Bristol) and Flavio Romano (Dipartimento di Scienze Molecolari e Nanosistemi, Università Ca' Foscari di Venezia)
+The code has been developed by Lorenzo Rovigatti (CNR-ISC), John Russo (School of Mathematics, University of Bristol) and Flavio Romano (Dipartimento di Scienze Molecolari e Nanosistemi, Università Ca' Foscari di Venezia).
+Feel free to contact us if you have any questions/comments.